-Max Valloton thought he’d done everything right to keep criminals away from Gate 5 Self Storage, the storage facility he owns in Hephzibah, GA.
+Max Vallotton thought he’d done everything right to keep criminals away from Gate 5 Self Storage, the storage facility he owns in Hephzibah, GA.
 Gate 5 has a fence, security cameras and a locked gate with limited-access hours.
 Yet thieves still cut a hole in the fence and ransacked 18 units in January.

 Local TV stations reported the crime as one more incident in a string of break-ins that hit other nearby storage facilities.
 Gate 5’s surveillance system caught part of the crime—that is, until the crooks disabled the cameras.